Pacific Mail Steamship Company: 1850–1869

 1915 Advertisement showing new ships in Trans Pacific service.

 During the American Civil War, the ships of the Pacific Mail, that carried the gold and silver of the western mines to the eastern states were under threat from the Confederate Navy in the form of commerce raiders, and several plots to seize one of their steamships for its precious cargo or to convert it into a raider to capture one of its other ships with such cargo.
 After one of these plots, that of the Salvador Pirates came to light, to prevent any further attempts to seize Pacific coast shipping, General McDowell ordered each passenger on board American merchant steamers to surrender all weapons when boarding the ship and every passenger and his baggage was searched.
 All officers were armed for the protection of their ships.
 Detachments of Union soldiers sailed with Pacific Mail steamers.

 In 1867, the company launched the first regularly scheduled trans-Pacific steamship service with a route between San Francisco, Hong Kong, and Yokohama, and extended service to Shanghai.
 This route led to an influx of Japanese and Chinese immigrants, bringing additional cultural diversity to California.
+Their warehouse in San Francisco, the Oriental Warehouse, was built in 1867 and was also used as an immigration station for a period.

 As the Central Pacific and Union Pacific railroads met in Utah in 1869, the profitability of the Pacific Mail on the run from Panama to San Francisco ended.
 Many of its ships were sold or put on other routes.